OXID-eSales/developer_documentation/development/tell_me_about/migrations.rst

 Infrastructure
 --------------

-At the moment OXID eShop uses "Doctrine 2 Migrations" and it's integrated via OXID eShop migration components.
+OXID eShop uses `Doctrine  Migrations <https://www.doctrine-project.org/projects/migrations.html>`__ integrated via OXID eShop migration components.

-Doctrine Migrations runs migrations with a single configuration.
+Prior to v3.0, Doctrine Migrations was not able to collect migrations from multiple folders/namespaces and to specify dependencies between them.
 But there was a need to run migration for one or all the projects and modules (CE, PE, EE, PR and a specific module).
 For this reason `OXID eShop Doctrine Migration Wrapper <https://github.com/OXID-eSales/oxideshop-doctrine-migration-wrapper>`__ was created.